GabrielNah/crud-maker/readme.md

 ## About

 This package was created for personal use to streamline CRUD creation in Laravel projects.
-It's been open-sourced in the hope that others might find it useful or contribute to its improvement.
+So I hope that others might find it useful.